bitnami-labs/sealed-secrets/README.md

 GET to `/v1/cert.pem` on the controller.

-During encryption, the original `Secret` is JSON-encoded and symmetrically encrypted using AES-GCM with a randomly-generated single-use session key.
-The session key is then asymmetrically encrypted with the controller's public key using RSA-OAEP, and the original `Secret`'s namespace/name as the OAEP input parameter (aka label).
+During encryption, the original `Secret` is JSON-encoded and symmetrically encrypted using AES-GCM (AES-256) with a randomly-generated single-use 32 byte session key.
+The session key is then asymmetrically encrypted with the controller's public key using RSA-OAEP (using SHA256), and the original `Secret`'s namespace/name as the OAEP input parameter (aka label).
 The final output is: 2 byte encrypted session key length ||
 encrypted session key || encrypted Secret.